russmatney/blog/_posts/techsposure/2015-04-16-what-i-am-using-aws-lambda-for.md

 Lambduh is a set of components for common tasks in Lambda functions.
 The components so far:

-- [`lambduh-transform-s3-event`](https://github.com/lambduh/lambduh-transform-s3-event) - Transforms S3 Event JSON into a flattened object with bucket and key
+- [lambduh-transform-s3-event](https://github.com/lambduh/lambduh-transform-s3-event) - Transforms S3 Event JSON into a flattened object with bucket and key
-- [`lambduh-validate`](https://github.com/lambduh/lambduh-validate) - Validates fields according to your will
+- [lambduh-validate](https://github.com/lambduh/lambduh-validate) - Validates fields according to your will
-- [`lambduh-execute`](https://github.com/lambduh/lambduh-execute) - Executes any shell string or bash file
+- [lambduh-execute](https://github.com/lambduh/lambduh-execute) - Executes any shell string or bash file
-- [`lambduh-get-s3-object`](https://github.com/lambduh/lambduh-get-s3-object) - Download any file from S3 to a local filepath
+- [lambduh-get-s3-object](https://github.com/lambduh/lambduh-get-s3-object) - Download any file from S3 to a local filepath
-- [`lambduh-download-file`](https://github.com/lambduh/lambduh-download-file) - Download any file based on URL
+- [lambduh-download-file](https://github.com/lambduh/lambduh-download-file) - Download any file based on URL
-- [`lambduh-put-s3-object`](https://github.com/lambduh/lambduh-put-s3-object) - Upload any local file to S3
+- [lambduh-put-s3-object](https://github.com/lambduh/lambduh-put-s3-object) - Upload any local file to S3
-- [`lambduh-list-s3-objects`](https://github.com/lambduh/lambduh-list-s3-objects) - List any S3 keys based on Bucket, prefix, and regex
+- [lambduh-list-s3-objects](https://github.com/lambduh/lambduh-list-s3-objects) - List S3 keys based on Bucket, prefix, and regex
-- [`lambduh-gulp`](https://github.com/lambduh/lambduh-gulp) - Gulp tasks to make your lambda workflow all hunky-dory
+- [lambduh-gulp](https://github.com/lambduh/lambduh-gulp) - Gulp tasks to make your lambda workflow all hunky-dory

 The first thing - these functions are small!
 It's likely you could just as easily build them into your function itself.